Last updated on 22 June 2022

 Sometimes, you might have tricky situations where you need multiple payment methods for a single product.
 Your chosen application must be flexible and automatic.

-For example, Amazon offers MultiChannel Fulfillment that provides support for two storefronts.
+For example, Amazon offers MultiChannel Fulfillment which provides support for two storefronts.
 However, you might find your needs change to move to another storefront.

 For example, you might find yourself preferring the terms and conditions of working with another business.
 You might also want to work in multiple storefronts for a few other reasons: